mschmulen/ios7-javascript-bridge/README.md

 According to Apple, the goal of the JavaScript bridge API is to provide automatic, safe and high fidelity use of JavaScript.
 Three main classes that iOS developers can use to compose heterogeneous language native applications are JSVirtualMachine, [JSContext](https://developer.apple.com/library/mac/documentation/JavaScriptCore/Reference/JSContextRef_header_reference/Reference/reference.html#//apple_ref/doc/uid/TP40011494) and JSValue.

 ###JSVirtualMachine
 The JSVirtualMachine class is a Light weight single thread JavaScript virtual machine.
-Your app can instantiate multiple JS virtual machines in your app to support multithreading.
+Your app can instantiate multiple JS virtual machines in your app to support multi-threading.

 ###JSContext
 Within any given JSVirtualMachine you can have an arbitrary number of JSContexts allowing you to execute JavaScript scripts and give access to global objects.